oceantracker/oceantracker/_todo.md

 # To do List

 # Required for version 0.5
+1. check all required variables are present at end of setup
+2. 1. check key read variables have required types
 1. ScishimV5 reader
     1. Bug fix in sigma profile builder for WHOI hindcast
 1. DEFT3D FM